Skip to main content

 Sustainable development goal 9.
 Industry, Innovation and Infrastructure

-Good Health and Well-being: The medical application of Nanotechnology, Nanomedicine, allows for new diagnostic tools and therapy schemes, for example, by virtue of advanced drug delivery systems or in vivo imaging.
-Nanotechnology is also instrumental in down-scaling lab-on-a-chip systems for high-efficiency, large throughput medical diagnosis.
+Good Health and Well-being: Nano and semiconductor technologies allow for new medical diagnostic tools and therapy schemes as well as environmental sensing and imaging of hazardous materials and gases.
+It is also instrumental in down-scaling lab-on-a-chip systems for high-efficiency, large throughput medical diagnosis.
 Finally, it is also essential in developing Internet-of-Things (IoT) solutions that can allow for automatic health monitoring or self-diagnosis/treatments.

 Decent Work and Economic Growth: Automation and advanced manufacturing methods greatly improve working conditions and business margins, and rely on ever-more sophisticated computing, communication and sensing systems.
 These developments take account of new materials, devices and integration schemes that are driven by innovations in Nanoelectronics and Nanophotonics.

-Industry, Innovation and Infrastructure: Nanotechnology is currently one of the fastest-growing industry sectors worldwide and has tremendous innovation potential.
+Industry, Innovation and Infrastructure: Nanotechnology and semiconductor chip technologies are currently among the fastest-growing industry sectors worldwide and has tremendous innovation potential.
 The programme establishes and strengthens the knowledge base for education and future business opportunities in rapidly moving "high-tech" fields of clear benefit to society.

 Faculty and research